openstack-archive/valence/simulator/pod_manager/README.md

 As we know, PodManager now has two announced API spec versions 1.2.1 and 2.1, so we mocked up both of them to match valence's whole requirement.

-Please note that the mocked up date just use for test and development.
+Please note that the mocked up environment is just for testing and development.
-The two mocked up PodManager environment are use same Flask framework with same layout logic.
-Understand on can easily understand another.
+The two mocked up PodManager environment are using same Flask framework with same layout logic.
+Both versions can be easily understood by understanding one of them.

 And our final result for this simulator would generate a PodManager which looks like this : http://imgur.com/a/FP4c9